SWEG-2016EC-Batch/Kronos/ETS1362-Tizita-Endeshaw/exe_4a_3.no_triangle.md

-# Pseudocode for Number Pattern
+# Pseudocode for Printing a Number Triangle

+## Input
+- No explicit input is required for this program.

+## Output
+- Print a right-angled triangle of numbers where each row i contains numbers from 1 to i.

+## Operations
 BEGIN

     // Start of the main program
-    SET i to 1

-    WHILE i is less than or equal to 5 DO
-        SET j to 1
+    FOR i FROM 1 TO 5 DO // Loop for 5 rows
+        // Inner loop to print numbers from 1 to i

-        WHILE j is less than or equal to i DO
+        FOR j FROM 1 TO i DO
-            PRINT j
+            PRINT j // Print the current number j
-            INCREMENT j by 1
-        END WHILE
+        END FOR

-        PRINT a new line
+        PRINT a new line // Move to the next line after finishing the row END FOR
-        INCREMENT i by 1
-    END WHILE

     RETURN 0 // End of the program